How to Burn Disc using CMD in Windows 10

 Burn ISO Image to Disc using ISOBURN.EXE via CMD

 Hope you enjoyed this tutorial.
-Feel free to write your problems and suggestions in the comment section down below.
+Feel free to write your problems and suggestions in the comment section below.
 Also, consider subscribing to get the notifications of latest tutorials via email.

 Bro this litterally works this article helped me a lot thank you a lot